 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-They are included in current assets, except where maturities are greater than 12 months after the statement of financial position date, which are classified as non-current assets.
 The Group's loans and receivables comprise trade and other receivables, other long-term receivables and cash and cash equivalents in the statement of financial position.